18F/18f.gsa.gov/content/posts/2021-10-19-navigating-atos.md

 ## Architect systems anticipating the ATO process

-{% image "assets/blog/navigating-atos/example-boundary-diagram.png" "boundary diagram with lines describing the types of connections between entities such as an API and routers" %}
+{% image "assets/blog/navigating-atos/example-boundary-diagram.png" "Boundary diagram showing the types of connections between cloud.gov and AWS GovCloud" %}

 As you explore the requirements of your system, consider selecting an architectural foundation that allows you to inherit as many of the [NIST 800-53 controls](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final) as possible from an existing provider or product.
 This can dramatically reduce the scope of work required for the ATO, reduce timelines, and improve overall system security.